 Academic Probation – You are placed on academic probation the second time that your grade point average falls below satisfactory academic progress.

 Academic Suspension – You are placed on academic suspension the third time your grade point average falls below satisfactory academic progress.
 You will not be allowed to register for classes for the semester after being placed on suspension.
-When you return, you must meet with the associate dean or dean of student development each semester.
+When you return, you must meet with the dean of students each semester.
 If you have returned from suspension and bring your cumulative GPA up to a 2.25, you will be placed on a less restrictive status.
-This status will allow you to register without the mandatory meeting with the dean or associate dean of student development.
+This status will allow you to register without the mandatory meeting with the dean of students.
 Students can continue to self-advise and register as long as their cumulative GPA remains above 2.0.
 If the cumulative GPA falls below 2.0, the student will be dismissed.

 Academic Dismissal – You will be dismissed if you do not maintain a 2.0 or greater grade point average (GPA) after returning from academic suspension.
 A student earning a 2.0 or greater GPA each semester after returning will be considered making satisfactory academic progress.
 Failure to maintain a 2.0 GPA in any given semester after being suspended will result in academic dismissal.